ENVIROMENT STABILITY

 Water is the most significant input material for uMngeni-uThukela Water, as described in the previous section, followed by energy, which is discussed below.
 In addition, uMngeni-uThukela Water has a high reliance on water treatment chemical resources and is, therefore, committed to improving the usage efficiency thereof.

-The chemical usage trend for the past five years presented in Figure 11.4.
-During the current assessment period, uMngeni uThukela Water utilised a total of 11.3 million kg of water treatment chemicals.
-There is an increase observed in the chemical usage as compared to the previous year.
-The reasons for the increase in the chemical use amount could be due to the treatment of high volumes of raw water with unsatisfactory quality associated with heavy rains, catchment activities and the operation of additional
+The chemical usage trend for the past five years is presented in Figure 11.4.
+During the current assessment period, uMngeniuThukela Water utilised a total of 11.8 million kg of water treatment chemicals.
+A notable increase in chemical usage was observed compared to the previous year.
+This escalation is likely due to the need to treat larger volumes of raw water of suboptimal quality, a consequence of catchment activities, as well as the operation of additional plants and the expansion of our operational footprint.
+The use of water treatment chemicals was essential to ensuring that potable water consistently met the required quality standards and maintained these standards up to the point of use.

-uMngeni uThukela Water has implemented various initiatives to optimise the use of water treatment chemicals.
+uMngeni-uThukela Water has implemented various initiatives to optimise the use of water treatment chemicals.
 These include:

 • Testing the effectiveness of water treatment chemicals for each raw water system / plant.
 This informs the selection of the optimal treatment chemical and therefore prevents inefficiency / unnecessary usage;

-• Monthly chemical optimisation audits to ensure that optimal use of treatment chemicals is maintained and to facilitate a prompt response should a problem be identifi ed through the monthly sampling;
+• Monthly chemical optimisation audits to ensure that optimal use of treatment chemicals is maintained and to facilitate a prompt response should a problem be identified through the monthly sampling;

 • Monitoring and evaluation of the water treatments process per plant, which identifies areas of process improvement and operational efficiency;